JimmyCerone/ideaBank/Idea Explorers/Estimating board feet in lumber yards is inconsistent or time consuming.md

 ## TODOS
 - [x] Ask Tad about this
 - [ ] Look up existing product that figures out the board feet in a bundle of processed wood via image.
-- [ ] Company that is already rolling up technologies
+- [ ] Company that is already rolling up technologies - #Acquire #LowHangingFruit